 Overview of Thought Machine

-Thought Machine is a product company.
-It has built the core banking product, transforming the banking industry and empowering banks to offer innovative services to their customers.
+Thought Machine is a product-based company that has developed a core banking solution, transforming the banking industry and empowering banks to offer innovative services to their customers.

-We work with several Tier 1 to Challengers, such as Atom Bank, curve, Lloyds banking group, Monese, SEB, standard chartered, transfer go, Arvest, ING and JPMorgan Chase.
+We work with a variety of clients, ranging from Tier 1 banks to challengers, including Atom Bank, Curve, Lloyds Banking Group, Monese, SEB, Standard Chartered, TransferGo, Arvest, ING, and JPMorgan Chase.

-Vault is ledger on cloud-native platforms (including Amazon Web Services, Google Cloud Platform, Microsoft Azure) with no legacy technology.
-Through Smart Contracts, Vault can be configured to run any type of retail bank product with flexibility, such as current accounts, savings, loans, credit cards, and mortgages.
+Our product, Vault, operates on cloud-native platforms like Amazon Web Services, Google Cloud Platform, and Microsoft Azure, eliminating the need for legacy technology.
+Vault can be configured through Smart Contracts to run any type of retail bank product, from current accounts to loans and mortgages.

 T-Algorithm Strategies Evaluation

-Traditional Tier 1 banks need to adapt to change quickly to meet their customers' needs.
-It’s a high business priority for Thought Machine's clients to change from legacy systems to a highly automated, efficient, and cloud-native technology stack.
+Traditional Tier 1 banks must adapt quickly to meet their customers' needs, making it a high business priority for Thought Machine's clients to transition from legacy systems to a more efficient, cloud-native technology stack.